 The Canadian Action and Perception Network (CAPnet) is a

-Centre for Vision Research (Toronto), the University of Western
+Centre for Vision Research (Toronto), the Western

 for Neuroscience (Kingston), the McGill Integrated Program in